SomeDeadGirl/bot-manager/README.md

 Yes, you can stack with this plugin, and it should kick the bots out to make space for the server.

+If you're an admin, you can turn off the manager by typing !bots in chat.
+By the way, it will sort of remain "on" - it will just kick the bots and prevent them from spawning, but it will still be keeping track of everything.

 REQUIREMENTS:
 [MvM Defenders Bots](https://github.com/OfficerSpy/TF2-MvM-Defender-TFBots)